deniseyu/deniseyu.github.io/_posts/2018-03-03-better-team-feedback.md

-The light social pressure created by watching everyone else gather feedback, combined with the constrained timeframe of one week, motivated (at least) me to prepare to make every feedback gathering conversation as productive as possible.
+The light social pressure created by watching everyone else gather feedback, combined with the constrained timeframe of one week, motivated (at least) me to think ahead about making sure every feedback-gathering conversation was as productive as possible.
 We learnt a lot about how to improve our own feedback delivery methods from watching others do it.
 It's uncommon for non-managers at Pivotal to collect feedback for others, and I gained more empathy for the managers!

 #### Would we do this again?